acb2-au/spooky-electron-apps/slides/README.md

 # Spook your friends with Electron! :ghost:

+This file contains a compressed version of the slides with text content, alt text, and captions.

 You can find higher quality images of the slides and a downloadable PDF at: https://speakerdeck.com/pixely/spooking-your-friends-with-electron-brooklynjs-number-59.

 Follow Melody on Twitter: https://twitter.com/pixelyunicorn